MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.zh-TW/Teams/deploy-chat-teams-channels-microsoft-teams-landing-page.md

 ### <a name="exchange-and-sharepoint-interoperability"></a>Exchange 和 SharePoint 互通性

-為了獲得完整的小組體驗，每個使用者都應啟用 Exchange、SharePoint 及 Microsoft 365 群組建立。下列文章概述與各種環境中託管的 Exchange 信箱相關的資訊、Exchange 與 Teams 如何互動，以及 SharePoint 和商務用 OneDrive 的類似考量。
+For the full Teams experience, every user should be enabled for Exchange, SharePoint, and Microsoft 365 group creation.
+The following articles outline information related to Exchange mailboxes hosted in various environments, how Exchange and Teams interact, and similar considerations for SharePoint and OneDrive.

 |問問自己|動作 |
 |------------|-------|